morlandi/editing-django-models-in-the-frontend/docs/source/topics/form_validation.rst

 Secondly, we need to detect any form errors after submission; see the "success" callback after the Ajax call for details.

-Finally, we need to take care of the submit button embedded in the form.
+Finally, we also take care of the submit button embedded in the form.
 While it's useful and necessary for the rendering of a standalone page, it's rather disturbing in the modal dialog: